-Immediately following the storm, Tulane President Scott Cowen emerged as one of the few civic leaders in the city to serve as a leader in the recovery.
+Immediately following Hurricane Katrina in 2006, then-Tulane President Scott Cowen emerged as one of the few civic leaders in the city to serve as a leader in the recovery.
 He quickly realized the unique opportunity that New Orleans had to transform its public schools, rather than returning to the old way of running schools.
-President Cowen recognized that the University’s long-term survival depended on the revival of the entire city, and that without a strong K-12 education system the city would never become a true urban center with economic development opportunities for its citizens.
+Dr. Cowen, now President Emeritus, recognized that the University’s long-term survival depended on the revival of the entire city, and that without a strong K-12 education system the city would never become a true urban center with economic development opportunities for its citizens.
 In December 2006, his commitment and passion were recognized by one of the University’s trustees who presented him with a generous grant to create the infrastructure to leverage Tulane’s resources for the transformation of public education.

 We thank you for visiting our site and your support and hope you bookmark it into your browser and visit us often.